What is the current situation?

 It is very unlikely that Zika virus will establish local transmission in NSW as the mosquitoes that spread the infection overseas are not found here.
 There is no evidence that local mosquitoes can transmit the virus between people.

 The Aedes aegypti mosquitoes that transmit Zika virus are found in some parts of north Queensland.
-This is why anyone diagnosed with Zika virus infection in NSW is advised against travel to north Queensland until they have cleared their infection.
+This is why anyone diagnosed with Zika virus infection in NSW is advised against travel to north Queensland until they have cleared their infection from their bloodstream (usually about a week after their symptoms started).

 Zika testing information for medical practitioners

-In NSW, serological testing for Zika virus infection is undertaken only in the NSW Arbovirus Reference Laboratory at ICPMR - Pathology West (based at Westmead Hospital).
+In NSW, nucleid acid testing and serological testing for Zika virus infection is undertaken only in public health laboratories.
 Testing for Zika virus will usually be done concurrently with, or after excluding, other exotic infections with similar presentations - such as dengue, chikungunya, malaria, and measles - depending on travel history.

 If Zika virus infection is suspected, clinicians are advised to discuss testing with their local pathology provider for information about appropriate tests, specimens to be collected and information to be provided on the request form (clinical history including date of symptom onset or date of last potential exposure if asymptomatic and travel history).